Japan's Edano: possible no reactors will resume by summer

-TOKYO (Reuters) - Trade minister Yukio Edano said on Thursday there is a strong possibility that no nuclear reactors in Japan will resume operations by summer, despite fears of possible power shortages.
+TOKYO, March 1 (Reuters) - Trade minister Yukio Edano said on Thursday there is a strong possibility that no nuclear reactors in Japan will resume operations by summer.

-“A tight supply-demand balance (of electricity) does not affect our judgment on nuclear safety and we are in the process of making that judgment,” Edano, who holds the energy portfolio, told parliament.
+“A tight supply-demand balance (of electricity) does not affect our judgment on nuclear safety and we are in the process of making that judgment,” Edano told parliament.

 “It is a quite possible that no reactors will resume operations towards the summer.”